abdimalik2010/abdimalik2010/README.md

 ## I'm a devops engineer!!
-- 🔭 I’m currently studying orchestration and kubernetes
+- 🔭 I’m currently working as cloud engineer
 - � I’m looking to collaborate on open source
 - 💬 Ask me about ... anything about devops and cloud engineering
 - 😄 Pronouns: He/His